wilsoncwhuang/wilsoncwhuang.github.io/_posts/2022-12-05-Walmart Sales Prediction.md

 - **Jyh-Heng Yu** H.Milton Stewart School of Industrial and Systems Engineering
 - **Chin-Heng Lin** Colleges of Computing, Business, and Engineering
 - **Yu-Ching Chen** Colleges of Computing, Business, and Engineering

+**You can find code file and complete report here:** <a href="https://github.com/wilsoncwhuang/Walmart-Sales-Prediction">https://github.com/wilsoncwhuang/Walmart-Sales-Prediction</a>

 <style>
 p{